 - Be sure to select Labels in the Paper Type menu item in the Paper Menu.
-(See Paper Type for detailed information about these settings.) - Do not load labels together with paper or transparencies in the same paper tray; mixing print media can cause feeding problems. - Do not load partial sheets with areas exposed by missing labels; this can cause labels to peel off during printing, jam, and contaminate your printer and your toner cartridge with adhesive.
-It can also void your printer and cartridge warranties.

-• Avoid using labels that may release hazardous emissions when heated.
+(See Paper Type for detailed information about these settings.) - Do not load labels together with paper or transparencies in the same paper tray; mixing print materials can cause feeding problems. - Do not load partial sheets with areas exposed by missing labels; this can cause labels to peel off during printing, jam, and contaminate your printer and your print cartridge with adhesive.
+It can also void your printer and cartridge warranties. - Avoid using labels that may release hazardous emissions when heated.

-Note: Labels are one of the most difficult print media for laser printers.
+Note: Labels are one of the most difficult print materials for laser printers.
 Your printer requires a special fuser cleaner for label applications in order to optimize feed reliability.
+See Ordering supplies for information on obtaining a label fuser cleaner.